We are required to have a Commons Register by the Commons Act 2006

 There is no charge to view the commons register.

-Each area of common land or town/village green listed in the Registers has a unique ‘Unit Number’ (CL is the prefix defining land as common land, VG is the prefix defining the land as a town or village green).
+Each area of common land or town or village green listed in the Registers has a unique ‘Unit Number’ (CL is the prefix defining land as common land, VG is the prefix defining the land as a town or village green).
 Each registration is divided into three sections showing details of:

 - Land – This includes a description of the land, who registered it and when it became registered.
 There are also related plans which show the boundaries of the land.